Palwisha-18/javascript_notes/18_Primitive_Wrapper_Types/README.md

 <h3>JavaScript Primitive Wrapper Types:</h3>

 - Primitive Wrapper Types:
-    * make it easier to use primitive values including booleans, numbers, and strings. `typeof` return `object` for these tyoes.
+    * make it easier to use primitive values including booleans, numbers, and strings. `typeof` return `object` for these types.
     * when an object of a reference type is created using the `new` operator, the object will stay in the memory until it goes out of scope.
 However, an automatically created primitive wrapper object exists for one line of code only.
     * `Boolean` is a wrapper object of the `boolean` primitive type.
     * `Bigint` is a wrapper object of the `bigint` primitive type.